CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricLanPinGroup.md

 HasPinTargetInterfaceRole returns a boolean if a field has been set.

+### SetPinTargetInterfaceRoleNil

+`func (o *FabricLanPinGroup) SetPinTargetInterfaceRoleNil(b bool)`

+ SetPinTargetInterfaceRoleNil sets the value for PinTargetInterfaceRole to be an explicit nil

+### UnsetPinTargetInterfaceRole
+`func (o *FabricLanPinGroup) UnsetPinTargetInterfaceRole()`

+UnsetPinTargetInterfaceRole ensures that no value is present for PinTargetInterfaceRole, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)